ItsOpenSourceSoftware/TextEditApp/README.md

 # TextEditApp
-TextEdit is Text editior app that lets you make .txt files without the bloat
+TextEdit is Text editior app that lets you make .txt files without the bloat.

 Please note: the .exe files are not signed because it costs money to do it.

+Only windows is supported i might linux support soon.